-While the risks are daunting, the evolving climate landscape presents opportunities for innovation and collaboration.
-Advanced mechanisms like parametric insurance coupled with collaboration with key stakeholders have revolutionized claims processing, offering rapid payouts triggered by pre-agreed thresholds.
+While the risks are daunting, the evolving climate landscape presents opportunities for innovation and collaboration. capabilities, paving the way for more effective and inclusive Advanced mechanisms like parametric insurance coupled with climate risk solutions. collaboration with key stakeholders have revolutionized claims processing, offering rapid payouts triggered by pre-agreed Together, we can secure a future where resilience becomes the thresholds. norm and that is a future worth insuring.

 A notable example is Kenya's Drought Resilience Impact Venture (DRIVE) initiative which involves a consortium of primary insurers with support from Reinsurers.
-This has provided indexbased livestock insurance (IBLI) for pastoralists in the region.
-To date, this initiative has insured over 80,000 livestock across 12 counties, enabling communities to access timely resources for fodder and water during droughts.
+This has provided index-Phillip is ICEA LION Group CEO, Chair of NDSI (Nairobi Declaration of Sustainable Insurance), Board Vice Chair of PSI (Principles for Sustainable based livestock insurance (IBLI) for pastoralists in the region.
+To date, this initiative has insured over 80,000 livestock across 12 Insurance counties, enabling communities to access timely resources for fodder and water during droughts.